CLAYTON, IOWA – The Sny Magill Unit of Effigy Mounds National Monument is a hidden wonder.

 A dozen miles downstream from the park’s visitor center along the Mississippi River, the path starts with a turn you might miss if you’re not looking closely.
 Follow that path under a railroad bridge to a boat landing, then go by foot through the woods until the floodplain opens out flat in front of you, revealing more than 100 sacred mounds built by Native Americans thousands of years ago.

 These ceremonial and burial mounds are one of the densest collections still existing in North America.
-It’s clear the people who built them had a special connection to the river valley cradled between the bluffs of the Driftless region, and wanted to add their own features to it, said park superintendent Susan Snow.
+It’s clear the people who built them had a special connection to the river valley cradled between the bluffs of the Driftless Area and wanted to add their own features to it, said park superintendent Susan Snow.

 Today, though, that river has significantly eroded the bank they built on, eating away at some of the mounds at the water’s edge.

-It’s a product both of climate change, which is causing wetter conditions across the upper Midwest, and engineered alterations to the river’s flow.
+It’s a product both of climate change, which is causing wetter conditions across the Upper Midwest, and engineered alterations to the river’s flow.
 There’s now an urgent need to protect the mounds from further damage, Snow said.
 A multimillion-dollar bank stabilization project proposed by the U.S. Army Corps of Engineers could accomplish that.

 Since mounds should not be rebuilt by modern hands, once they’re gone, they’re gone, said Sunshine Thomas Bear, tribal historic preservation officer for the Winnebago Nation of Nebraska, who are descended from the mound builders.